avinash2196/finnie-chat/docs/PERFORMANCE_ROADMAP.md

 1. Run an integration benchmark (automated runner) to measure p50/p95 for `/market/quote` with representative symbol sets; compare before/after numbers.
 2. Run a live profiler (`py-spy`) attached to a running `uvicorn` process to generate a flamegraph and validate reduced blocking time.

-If you want, I can implement the integration benchmark next and run it locally, then produce a short report.

 ### Recent Results

 - Live HTTP benchmark results are saved in `benchmark_market_quote_http_results.json` and summarized in the project `README.md` under "Performance Benchmarks (recent)".